eFoam: Foam cut to size

 Halloween foam tombstone decoration

-To create a tombstone, you’ll need a piece of foam approximately 50cm tall, 25cm wide and 10cm deep.
-For larger tombstones or decorations that need to be sturdier, order two slightly thinner pieces of denser foam and stick these together using an all-purpose adhesive spray.
+1. Use a piece of foam about 50cm tall, 25cm wide and 10cm deep – for a larger or sturdier tombstone, glue two slightly thinner pieces of denser foam together with all-purpose adhesive spray.